snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

 ![Screenshot](img/snowplow-pipeline-diagram-v2.png)

 ## Prerequisites
 If you haven't got a snowplow pipeline set up in AWS using Kinesis streams this next part is not going to make much sense.
-If you don't know how to get started, [get in touch!](https://snowplowanalytics.com/get-started/).
+If you're unsure [check out here to get started!](https://snowplowanalytics.com/get-started/).

 ## Set up IAM in AWS
 For this tutorial your lambda function needs a role with permission to do the following: